Qiskit/platypus/scripts/content_checks/README.md

   to overwrite the metadata.
 It's a good idea to add this as a commit hook.

-- `nb_svg.py`: Minify SVGs in notebooks.
+- `nb_svg.py`: Clean SVGs in notebooks.
   We prefer notebook output images to be SVG as they produce clearer diagrams with smaller file sizes.
-The downside is that they produce large git diffs (lots of line changes), so we require that each SVG is minified to a single line.
-This script checks the inline SVGs have been minified, and can minify any multi-line SVGs when run with the `--fix` argument.
+The downside is that they produce large git diffs (lots of line changes), so we require that each SVG is optimized to a single line.
+This script checks the inline SVGs have been optimized, and can optimize any multi-line SVGs when run with the `--fix` argument.

 - `missing_nb_check.sh`: Compares files in old textbook repo to this repo.